MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: account schedule, analysis, reporting, financial report, business intelligence, KPI ms.date: 09/05/2017 ms.author: edupont
+ms.search.keywords: account schedule, analysis, reporting, financial report, business intelligence, KPI ms.date: 04/12/2018 ms.author: edupont

 ---
 # Enabling Your Business Data for Power BI
 Getting insights into your [!INCLUDE[d365fin](includes/d365fin_md.md)] data is easy with Power BI and the [!INCLUDE[d365fin](includes/d365fin_md.md)] content packs.
 Power BI retrieves your data and then builds an out-of-the-box dashboard and reports based on that data.

 You must have a valid account with Dynamics 365 and with Power BI.
 Also, you must download [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/) if you wish to create your own Power BI reports.
 Power BI content packs require permissions to the tables where data is retrieved from.
+More details on the requirements are described below.

 Microsoft has published the following content packs: